 USA, where he subsequently lived for several years.
 He currently resides in

-Jerusalem, Israel but is currently concluding his 3rd year of LLB studies at
+Jerusalem, Israel and concluded his LLB studies at

 Events and Competitions

 MOOT - The 2020 Moot Competition finals were

 held online on 6th May 2020.
 Details on the

 competition and winners are on our Moot Competition page

 ESSAY - The 2020 competition did not run.
 Please see the Andrew Lees Essay Prize page for

 BURSARY - The Student Bursary Fund is intended to enable